 In my experience, it’s not that the work isn’t getting done.
-It does however, create two issues.
+It does, however, create two issues.
 One, it enables a culture of box-checking.
 PMs are responsible for keeping track of an immense amount of data and that is compounded by an industry that is constantly evolving.
-The result is at the end of the day, tasks are completed as defined by a company’s procedures without a critical eye towards process improvement.
+The result is at the end of the day, tasks are completed as defined by a company’s procedures without a critical eye toward process improvement.
 No one is providing suggestions and solutions from past experiences.
-Good news is the client is always right.
-Bad news is, there is never a dialogue to bring in fresh ideas.
+The good news is the client is always right.
+The bad news is that there is never a dialogue to bring in fresh ideas.

-Second, any issues must be escalated through the organization and solutions are brought back down to client-facing staff.
+Second, any issues must be escalated through the organization, and solutions are brought back down to the client-facing staff.
 Simple questions take longer than they should to address and the responsiveness from the vendor to the client is at risk.